-Last month, as I was preparing to put on a short play I wrote, entitled "The Strength To Be,” a fellow inmate pulled me aside and gave me the news that the Obama Administration had just started announcing its next slate of clemencies.
+In November 2016, as I was preparing to put on a short play I wrote, called “The Strength to Be,” a fellow inmate pulled me aside and gave me the news that the Obama administration had just started announcing its next slate of clemencies.
 My mind went racing.
 What if this could be my chance to be reunited with the outside world, to see my family or what is left of it?

 “Hold my head up high